Diascia (Twinspur) Growth and Care Guide

 Is Diascia Annual or Perennial?

-Best Varieties of Diascia (Twinspur) TESTED
+Best Varieties of Diascia

 Not a single variety of Diascia has ever received a trial rating above 4.8.
 This is probably because Diascia is not designed to thrive in full sun and does best in cooler weather.
-Only limited Diascia varieties will continue to bloom in the throes of summer, and usually this is only if they are placed in part sun environments.
-Consequently, the standards for judging Diascia based on blooms all season long in the full hot sun will never afford us the data that fairly judge Diascia, which is a cool season bloomer.
+Only limited Diascia varieties will continue to bloom in the throes of Summer, and usually this is only if they are placed in part sun environments.
+Thus, the standards for judging Diascia based on blooms all season long in the full hot sun will never afford us the data that fairly judge Diascia, which is a cool season bloomer.
 For that reason, when rating the best Diascia, we used factors including internet searches, popularity with growers, and other factors discussed below.

 The Darla series are characterized by sprawling plants that reach about 10–12 inches tall and 12–24 inches wide.
 It thrives in full sun to part sun.
 However, it provides only cool season color, meaning early to late spring and again in the fall.
 Flowering may pause during extreme summer heat, then resume as temperatures cool.
 All colors of the Darla series are equally popular.

-Best Variety #2: Diascia Piccadilly Series
+Piccadilly Series

 The Trinity™ series, developed by Danziger, offers upright to mounded plants approximately 12–14 inches tall and 12–16 inches wide.
 It performs best in full sun and is known for its large flowers and strong branching.
-Trinity™ cultivars bloom from spring through summer, with better heat tolerance than older types, though some fade may occur in peak heat.
+Trinity™ cultivars bloom from Spring through Summer, with better heat tolerance than older types, though some fade may occur in peak heat.
 The Trinity Sunset variety is the most popular, selling double the other colors.
 Note that in the South, I’d try this in afternoon shade for best performance.

-Diascia Sundiascia®
+Sundiascia®

-Sundiascia® is a completely new form of diascia with a unique, upright habit and tall sturdy flower spikes.
+Sundiascia® is a completely new form of Diascia with a unique, upright habit and tall sturdy flower spikes.
 This variety is more heat tolerant with an extended bloom time.
 A great thriller component as it looks a lot like angelonia.
 Although this plant does not have the popularity among growers or consumers yet, it receives an honorable mention because we all want another upright flowering plant to meet our filler needs.
 Can’t wait to trial test this.

-How to Grow & Care for Diascia (Twinspur)
+How to Grow and Care for Diascia

 Planting Diascia